g-hegde/spark-customer-churn/README.md

 # spark-customer-churn
-Use Spark to create a predictive model of customer churn for a music app called Sparkify
+Use Spark to create a predictive model of customer churn for a fictional music app called Sparkify

 ### Motivation
 Churn is a problem that companies face on a regular basis.
 Customers may drop a service for a variety of reasons.
 They may find competitors better.
 They may find cost prohibitive.
 They may simply forget to renew a subscription.
 Whatever the reason may be, customer churn is an undesirable aspect of doing business and companies like to avoid it.